 Lemon Law

-• Plaintiff brought lemon law claims for repeated alleged defects in a luxury automobile transaction involving lease and purchase after lease.
-Plaintiff also alleged fraud claims for diesel manufacturing design which permitted the car to pass emissions testing despite excessive diesel emissions at certain temperatures.
+• Mediated a case involving lemon law claims brought by the plaintiff for repeated alleged defects in a luxury vehicle, first leased and later purchased.
+The plaintiff also asserted fraud claims related to a diesel design feature that allowed the car to pass emissions testing while emitting excessive diesel pollutants at certain temperatures.

-• Song-Beverly complaint by the purchaser of a luxury SUV who experienced repeated problems with display screens and unintended door unlatching; Manufacturer alleged defects were either not reproduced or repaired.
+• Mediated a Song-Beverly Act case brought by the purchaser of a luxury SUV, alleging repeated issues with display screens and unintended door unlatching.
+The manufacturer contended that the reported defects were either not reproducible or had been properly repaired.

 Disability

-• Plaintiff alleged FEHA claims against the county for failure to engage in the interactive process, failure to accommodate, and retaliation arising from her disability arising from a severe workplace injury incurred during her training as a deputy sheriff.
-Defendant contended it engaged in numerous interactive processes and appropriately accommodated the plaintiff's disability in finding her temporary and permanent alternate positions.
+• Mediated a case in which the plaintiff asserted FEHA claims against the county, alleging failure to engage in the interactive process, failure to accommodate, and retaliation following a severe workplace injury sustained during deputy sheriff training.
+The defendant maintained that it engaged in multiple interactive processes and provided appropriate accommodations by offering both temporary and permanent alternate positions.

 Discrimination